neverset123/YWHome/_posts/2020-09-05-Kubernetes.md

 CLI tool that calculates changes between your configuration and the live cluster state; and only applies the changes you approve
 ### kontena lens
 smart dashboard for kubernetes
+### monitoring
+kube-prometheus(https://github.com/prometheus-operator/kube-prometheus) provides Grafana dashboard to monitor cluster health, z.B.
+Kubernetes API Servers and etcd. we can use Prometheus to collect time-series metrics and Grafana for graphs, dashboards, and alerts.

 ### logging tools
 scalable tools that can collect data from all the services and provide the engineers with a unified view of performance, errors, logs, and availability of components.
 #### EFK Stack